 The academic component of the programme aims to actively engage trainees in the learning process.
 This is helped greatly by the relatively small size of each year group, allowing plenty of scope for discussion and development of ideas and skills.
 The majority of teaching, which is carried out in dedicated teaching rooms in the School of Psychology at Bangor University, is workshop-based, introducing problem based learning, with theory-research-practice links developed from the outset.
 Trainees are expected to take an active role in teaching and present clinical work at regularly scheduled case discussion sessions.

 The programme is redesigning the academic curriculum to emphasise life-span perspectives.
 This means that topic areas can be taught by clinicians from a range of specialisms, thus ensuring that the trainee gains a developmental perspective.
-Similarly, the timing of specific placement experiences is currently being reviewed.

 There are four academic assignments to be completed across the three years, including one reflective essay.
-While the format for the assignments is set, the trainees chose their own clinically relevant topics for these.
+While the format for the assignments is set, the trainees choose their own clinically relevant topics for these.
 Welsh speaking trainees have the option of completing their assignments through the medium of Welsh.
 The programme organises translation services.